theall38103/DWF-Database-Artifacts/JSON-file-format.md

 1.0: The Temporal Metric Group scoring information.
 OPTIONAL

+#### E

+1.0: Exploit Code Maturity, must be "X", "H", "F", "P" and "U".
+OPTIONAL

+#### RL

+1.0: Remediation Level, must be "X", "U", "W", "T" and "O".
+OPTIONAL

+#### RC

+1.0: Report Confidence, must be "X", "C", "R" and "U".
+OPTIONAL

 ### EM

 1.0: The Environmental Metric Group scoring information.
+OPTIONAL

+#### CR

+1.0: Security Requirements Confidentiality, must be "X", "H", "M" or "L".
+OPTIONAL

+#### IR

+1.0: Security Requirements Integrity, must be "X", "H", "M" or "L".
+OPTIONAL

+#### AR

+1.0: Security Requirements Availability, must be "X", "H", "M" or "L".
+OPTIONAL

+#### MAV

+1.0: The Modified Attack Vector, must be "N", "A", "L" or "P".
+OPTIONAL

+#### MAC

+1.0: The Modified Attack Complexity, must be "L" or "H".
+OPTIONAL

+#### MPR

+1.0: The Modified Privileges Required, must be "N", "L" or "H".
+OPTIONAL

+#### MUI

+1.0: The Modified User Interaction, must be "N", or "R".
+OPTIONAL

+#### MS

+1.0: The Modified Scope, must be "U", or "C".
+OPTIONAL

+#### MC

+1.0: The Modified Confidentiality Impact, must be "H", "L" or "N".
+OPTIONAL

+#### MI

+1.0: The Modified Integrity Impact, must be "H", "L" or "N".
+OPTIONAL

+#### MA

+1.0: The Modified Availability Impact, must be "H", "L" or "N".
 OPTIONAL

 ## AFFECTS